 “This notion, that imagination is the heart of learning, animates the entire arc of Waldorf teaching.”

 Waldorf schools emphasize imagination.
-They display “imaginative” art and encourage “imaginative” play.
+They display “imaginative” art and they encourage “imaginative” play.
 What they don’t usually spell out is the reason for this emphasis.
-In the Waldorf belief system, imagination is the first stage on the path toward exact clairvoyance.
-The stages are imagination, inspiration, intuition, full clairvoyance, and “exact” clairvoyance.* Rudolf Steiner claimed to use exact clairvoyance.
-(Hence, nothing he said can be disputed, since he knew the exact Truth.)
+In the Waldorf belief system, imagination is the first stage on the path toward clairvoyance.
+The stages are imagination, inspiration, intuition, clairvoyance, and “exact” clairvoyance.* Rudolf Steiner claimed to use exact clairvoyance.
+(Hence, very few of his teachings can be disputed, since he knew the exact Truth.)
 The forms of imagination, etc., attainable now by Waldorf students pale in comparison to the perfected forms that can be attained by initiates and that all humanity will attain in the future, according to Steiner.

 These stages are spiritual — they are not seated in the brain but in invisible spiritual “organs.”
 The brain is held in low esteem at Waldorf schools.
 The use of the brain — in particular, disciplined, rational use of the brain, that is, intellect — is faulty, Steiner taught.
 At most, the brain can tell us about the physical plane of existence — the lowest and least important plane.
 For higher cognition, we have to turn to clairvoyance and its precursors.
 In stressing imagination, inspiration, and so forth, Waldorf teachers attempt to deflect students from rationality, thereby opening the portals to the worlds beyond our own.